By Ed Staskus

 After bacon and eggs and toast and coffee, Ike and Mamie Eisenhower walked out of the big two-story house on the long quiet street and shook hands with Joel Carlson and his wife.
 “Thanks for having us,” said Dwight Eisenhower.
 They had spent the night in the guest bedroom.
 At the end of the driveway a man waited with three ballerina dolls in his arms.

-“John Krajicek, from Ames,” a Secret Service man in a dark suit said.
+“John Krajicek, from Ames,” said a Secret Service man in a dark suit.

 The man holding the three dolls gave them to Mamie Eisenhower.

 “Thank you so much,” she said, squeezing his arm.

 The President and Mrs. Eisenhower were in Boone, Iowa, on a Friday.
 It was the last day of summer.
 The next day was the first day of fall.
 It was a clear crisp morning.

 Once in their car they were driven to Carroll Street, to the house Mamie had been born in sixty years earlier.
 Mrs. Beatrice Smiley, Mrs. Myrtle Douglas, and Mrs. Awilda Stranberg, all dressed up, all in a huddle anxious, all waiting their breathing bated, greeted them on the front porch.
 They presented Mamie with a photograph of the stone and memorial plaque that had recently been placed on the lawn of her birthplace.

 Mamie was slightly unnerved by the God’s green acre look of it, like a memorial garden.